nf-core/sarek/docs/usage.md

 ### --nucleotides_per_second

-Use this to estimate of how many seconds it will take to call variants on any interval, the default value is `1000` is it's not specified in the `<intervals>.bed` file.
+Use this to estimate of how many seconds it will take to call variants on any interval, the default value is `1000` is it's not specified in the [`intervals`](#--intervals) file.

 ### --sentieon